patrickburke66/DataViz_Final_Project/updates.md

 ### End of Class

+I had a very productive day in class.
+I found a new dataset with the same information, but requires less tidying and has better column names.
+This also allowed me to fix a few bugs with one of my tables.
+I am still stumped on how to get the summarized columns into a graph, but my goal for class on Wednesday is to have a fully functional Shiny app with a graph output in the second tab.

 Edited my data to begin to make the static table, which I want showing up as a reactive table in my shiny app.
 I also brainstormed other ideas to include in my final project, such as graphs to show and presenting the tracks which the chosen combination is optimized for.
 My goal is to be able to show some sort of reactive table by in time for class on Monday, 3/28.

 ## March 29